Pythm/ad-Lightwand/info.md

         offset: 35
 ```

-### Configure Automations and Motion Lights
-Each defined time can have a **state** and/or a **light_data**.

-<b>State</b> defines behavior.
-No need to define state in time for lux constraints and conditions.
-- turn_off: Light at the given time.
-Can also be defined in motion lights to turn off and keep the light off after the given time until the next time.
-E.g., turn off at kids' bedroom at 21:00.
-- adjust: Does not turn on or off the light but adjusts `light_data` at the given time.
-Turn on/off with other modes or manual switch.
-Not applicable for motion.

-<b>Light data</b> contains a set of attributes to be set to the light, such as brightness, transition, color temperature, RGB color, effect, etc. Light data must have either brightness (HA or Zigbee2Mqtt) or value (zwaveJsUi).
-Other attributes are optional.

-Use `dimrate` to set brightness transition -/+ 1 brightness per x minutes.
-Dimming from previous dictionary brightness until brightness is met.

-> [!NOTE]
-> If '00:00:00' is not defined a turn_off state will be default at midnight if other times is configured in automations or motionlights is defined for lights.

-### Configure modes
+### Configure mode light
-You can create as many modes in <b>light_mode</b> as you are able to have the time to configure and they can be defined with automations for different light settings during the day, light_data for one fits all setting or with a simple state: turn_on, lux_controlled, turn_off or manual.
+You can create as many modes in <b>light_mode</b> as you are able to have the time to configure, and they can be defined with automations for different light settings during the day, light_data for one fits all setting or with a simple state: turn_on, lux_controlled, turn_off or manual.

 `automations` is configured and functions the same as automations for normal with lux and conditions constraints.
 `light_data` can be used if you only want one setting to turn on light with given data.
 This is Lux constrained but Conditions do not need to be met.